 Toyota Sequoia Review

-Critics agree that the 2015 Toyota Sequoia's standard V8 engine is powerful, and they are impressed with the acceleration it provides.
-They also say the Sequoia's six-speed automatic transmission shifts seamlessly, particularly during towing.
+Powering the 2015 Toyota Sequoia is a V8 engine that critics say produces impressive acceleration.
+They add that the standard six-speed automatic transmission provides seamless shifts, especially while towing.
 The 2015 Sequoia can tow up to 7,400 pounds, which is less than the towing capacity of competitors like the Ford Expedition and Chevrolet Suburban.
 The Sequoia's 13/17 mpg city/highway EPA rating is poor compared with the fuel economy of its rivals.
 Reviewers think the Sequoia has a smooth ride, thanks in part to its independent rear suspension.
 The Sequoia handles well for a large SUV, according to some test drivers, while others complain that it has body lean when cornering.
 A few critics report that the 2015 Sequoia’s steering feel is well-weighted, while others comment that it is light and imprecise.